jsmarier-courses/midterm-project-iannalemesheff/mpad2003_midterm_iannalemesheff.md.md

 Some data is missing in the table.
 The columns that have missing data appear to be location data.
 Some requests are missing addresses and therefore coordinates and ward info.
 However, some requests have the address/coordinates recorded but do not have the ward filled in.
 This can be quickly fixed manually by searching up the ward of each address.

 A question I have asked myself while skimming through the data is: which ward has the most complaints?
 Does the number of complaints reflect the population... or does it indicate something else?
 Perhaps the city councillors are neglecting their ward OR there could be higher community involvement in the area OR a higher rate of delinquency.
-It could also be a combination of these factors.
-I will attempt to identify the reason, if any.
+It could also be a combination of these factors, or none of them.
+I will attempt to identify the reason and how I can create a story.

 ## 3. Understanding Data